jcbyte/youtube-tv-emulator/README.md

 It contains a json dictionary, you can modify the below keys to change the app behaviour and settings:

-- `display` is the name of the monitor identified by windows, and is used to change the display the app is on, _default ""_.
+- `display` is the name of the monitor the app is displayed on, _default ""_.
+  - This is the name given by windows, and can be found in `System > Display > Advanced display`.

 ## Run Locally